wp-plugins/dd-lastviewed/readme.txt

 When you're using custom posttypes, they will show up like posts.

 == Changelog ==

+= 2.5 =
+* Refined code
+* Get posts by one query
+* Set cookie per widget
+* Fill cookies with id's of types set in the widget
+* Cookie length set by length in widget
+* Fix shortcode in rich content
+* Added warning in front when options are not set
+* Fix show last id on index

 = 2.3.1 =
 * Added rich/plain radio input